Prof. Lara Waldrop

 Gabriel Laufer, Introduction to Optics and Lasers in Engineering, Cambridge University Press, 1996.

 There are also a number of supplementary texts on reserve at Grainger Library for reference.
 A list of those sources can be found here:

 Each homework assignment and laboratory report will be graded on completeness, correctness, and readability.
 In light of this, all procedures, methods, results, and conclusions should be documented and supported with data collected in the laboratory.
 Any code written in the laboratory should be included in the reports and must be properly and thoroughly documented.
 Any conclusions reached should be supported by the data presented in the report.
 Grammar, spelling, and organization are all taken into account in the final grade.
 The reports should be written such that an intelligent person with a background in engineering would be able to understand what you have done.

-Two exams will be given midway through the semester -- one will be short answer during a lecture hour and the other will be a longer format take-home exam.
+One midterm exam will be given in two parts: Part one will be short answer, to be held during a lecture hour midway through the term, while Part two will be a longer format take-home exam near the end of the term.
 Both will cover material presented in lecture and covered in the laboratories up to that point.
 A final lab project will be conducted in lieu of a final exam.

 Your final project grade will be based on a written project report and a 15 minute presentation, both prepared jointly by your project team.
 You will work on your project during your regularly scheduled lab session, but your project teammates do not have to be your lab partners.
 We will hold the presentations during the scheduled time for our final exam.

 If you have a question or problem with how your homework, lab reports, or midterm exam has been graded, please submit the graded assignment along with a cover letter explaining in detail why you think a correction should be made.
-Requests must be made within one week of the graded assignment being returned, and they can be submitted either to Prof. Waldrop or the course TA, Yamuna Phal.
+Requests must be made within one week of the graded assignment being returned, and they can be submitted either to Prof. Waldrop (HW or exams) or the course TAs (labs).

 Expectations of Ethical Behavior